bernborgess/roundingsat/README.md

     tests/run_tests.sh <timeout> <binary>

-to test the given RoundingSat binary with runs with a given timeout.
+to test the given RoundingSat binary with runs using a given timeout.